BreakingBytes/breakingbytes.github.io/content/Mismatch_from_cross-string_shade.md

 at higher voltage to match the voltage of unshaded parallel strings.

-I simulated perpendicular shade on the first half of the first module in the string, while the rest of the strings were unaffected.
-This could be like a chimney.
-Then I increased the number of unaffected strings to see if it changed the effect.
-The effect of a shadow perpendicular to the string caused bypass diodes to trigger, but even after 20 strings, the IV curve of the system appears unaffected and the total power loss is only 0.85% for the system compared to unshaded.
+I simulated perpendicular shade on the first half of the first module in the string, while the rest of the strings were unshaded.
+For example, this shade could be caused by a chimney.
+Then I increased the number of unshaded strings to see if it changed the effect.
+The effect of a shadow perpendicular to the string caused bypass diodes to trigger.
+Adding more strings did not stop the bypass diodes from triggering, even after 20 parallel strings.
+The IV curve of the system had a kink until 4 unshaded parallel strings were added, but after 9 unshaded parallel strings were added, the IV curve appeared unaffected.
+After 19 unshaded parallel strings were added, the total power loss was only 0.85% for the system compared to unshaded.
+However, the power loss in the shaded string was about 15%.

-Here is the IV curve of the 20 string PV system with perpendicular shade on 1st module of 1st string from the Jupyter notebook.
+Here is the IV curve of the 20 string PV system with perpendicular shade on the 1st module of the 1st string from the Jupyter notebook.
 It looks unaffected!

 ![20 string PV system with cross-string shade](./images/cross-string-mismatch/pvsystem-20strings.png)

 Now check out the IV curve of the string with the shaded module.
-It should be generating about 3200[W], but even though it's lost about 500[W], it still operates at 5[A], nearly the same current as the others strings.
+It should be generating about 3200[W], but even though it's lost about 500[W], it still operates at 5[A], nearly the same current as the other strings.
 It still has to operate at the same voltage as the other strings, 538.7[V] in this example, so how does it do it with 2 bypass diodes activated?